KeviinYepes/unadproject/README.md

 # UnadProject
-This repository contains our final project for the Software Technology course, where we addressed a real-world problem using a technological solution through programming.
+This a repository contains our final project for the Software Technology course, where we addressed a real-world problem using a technological solution through programming.